AlsoGhostglowDev/Ghost-s-Trash-Bin/robot_script_templates/intructions.md

 ![image](https://github.com/user-attachments/assets/a6d029d0-89f1-42b1-a960-f8d8ab60989c)

 - Make a file by doing <kbd>edit name.lua</kbd> ; You can change the name to whatever to want.
-- Paste the code in the lua file using the <kbd>INSERT<kbd> key in your keyboard.
+- Paste the code in the lua file using the <kbd>INSERT</kbd> key in your keyboard.
 - Press <kbd>CTRL + S</kbd> to save and press <kbd>CTRL + W</kbd> to go back to the terminal.
 - Type in <kbd>name.lua</kbd>.
 Replace the name with your own file name, then the robot should be run.